jankolkmeier/xbee-api/README.md

 **See the [Examples](#examples) section for more useful/practical examples!**

-## SUPPORTED XBEE MODELS
+## SUPPORTED FIRMWARES AND DEVICES
+This module supports the [802.15.4](http://en.wikipedia.org/wiki/IEEE_802.15.4) and [ZigBee](http://en.wikipedia.org/wiki/ZigBee) (including *ZNet*) protocol stacks.

-Both Series 1 (802.15.4) and Series 2 (ZNet 2.5 and ZigBee) modules are supported now.
+From the XBee family, Series 1 (802.15.4) and Series 2 (ZNet 2.5 and ZigBee) modules are supported, since they come with firmwars talking either one of these stacks.

 These documents are used as reference: [90000976_M.pdf (for Series 2)](http://ftp1.digi.com/support/documentation/90000976_M.pdf) and
 [90000982_M.pdf (for Series 1)](http://ftp1.digi.com/support/documentation/90000982_M.pdf).
 Some frame types are 802.15.4, ZNet or ZigBee specific.
 Be sure to use the correct ones for your module (as described in the documents and the list below).
 Also check out this [utility from Digi](http://ftp1.digi.com/support/utilities/digi_apiframes2.htm).

 Modules must run in API mode.
-Both AP=1 and AP=2 modes are supported (set the api_mode parameter accordingly).
+Both AP=1 (without escaping) and AP=2 (with escaping) modes are supported (set the api_mode parameter accordingly).

 Since ZigBee is more robust and offers more features than ZNet (none of which are yet implemented here, though!), you might be interested in upgrading your Series 2 modules from ZNet 2.5 to ZigBee: [upgradingfromznettozb.pdf](ftp://ftp1.digi.com/support/documentation/upgradingfromznettozb.pdf).